ANL-CEEESA/UnitCommitment.jl/src/docs/format.md

 #### Time series parameters

-Many numerical properties in the JSON file can be specified either as a single floating point number if they are time-independent, or as an array containing exactly `T` elements, where `T` is the length of the planning horizon, if they are time-dependent.
+Many numerical properties in the JSON file can be specified either as a single floating point number if they are time-independent, or as an array containing exactly `T` elements, if they are time-dependent, where `T` is the number of time steps in the planning horizon.
 For example, both formats below are valid when `T=3`:

 ```json
 {